fermyon/poc-cat-validator/README.md

 # Common Access Token Validator [POC]

 This repository contains a simple PoC to demonstrate common access token (CAT) validation.
-Although this implementation validates certain claims according to the [CAT Specification ()](), it's not implementing all aspects of the specification.
+Although this implementation validates certain claims according to the CAT Specification (CAT-5007-B), it's not implementing all aspects of the specification.

 **This implementation is not meant to be used in a production environment.**